-- Step 1.
-We perform cluster analysis of the content XML documents for creating document clusters, called content clusters.
-Specifically, based on the XML documents associated with the content Digital Items we select the significant attributes, each of which is assigned to a specific document.
-Since the pre-selected attributes are categorical in nature, the set of XML documents define a categorical data set.
-Then, we apply an algorithm to partition this data set into a number of clusters, where documents that belong to the same cluster are as similar as possible, while documents belonging to different clusters are as dissimilar as possible. - Step 2.
-Similarly, we select a number of significant attributes, including the usage history, from the user profile XML documents.
-These attributes define the feature space, where each user is represented by one point.
-Thus, we generate a number of categorical data, each of which corresponds to a specific user.
-Then, we apply the clustering algorithm to partition the set of users into a number of clusters, called user clusters. - Step 3.
-The system prompts users to rate the programs they have consumed.
-We assign each user cluster to a specific content cluster.
-This assignment is carried out by taking into account the sum of ratings of the users that belong to same user cluster.
-Then, we assign to that user cluster the content cluster that corresponds to the higher rating.
+Step 1.
+Cluster analysis of the content XML documents is performed to create document clusters, called content clusters.
+Specifically, based on the XML documents associated with the content Digital Items, the significant attributes are selected, each of which is assigned to a specific document.
+Since the preselected attributes are categorical in nature (like subtitle, etc.), the set of XML documents define a categorical data set.
+Then, an algorithm is applied to partition this data set into a number of clusters, where documents that belong to the same cluster are as similar as possible, while documents belonging to different clusters are as dissimilar as possible.

+- Step 2.
+Similarly, a number of significant attributes, including the usage history, are selected from the user profile XML documents.
+These attributes define a feature space where each user is represented by one point.
+Thus, a number of categorical data are generated, each of which corresponds to a specific user.
+Then, the clustering algorithm is applied to partition the set of users into a number of clusters, called user clusters. - Step 3.
+The system prompts the users to rate the programs they have consumed.
+Each user cluster is assigned to a specific content cluster.
+This assignment is carried out by taking into account the sum of the ratings of the users that belong to same user cluster.
+Then, the content cluster that corresponds to the higher rating is assigned to that user cluster.
 It should be emphasized that each user cluster may be mapped to multiple content clusters.
-Herein, we chose one-to-one mapping in order to reduce computational cost. - Step 4.
-The system classifies the current user to a user cluster and recommends to her the programs that belong to the content cluster assigned to that user cluster (see previous step).
+Herein, one-to-one mapping is performed in order to reduce computational cost. - Step 4.
+The system classifies the current user to a user cluster and recommends the programs that belong to the content cluster assigned to that user cluster (see previous step). - Step 5.

-Step 5.
 If needed, the recommendation list may be shortened by including the most interesting programs.
 This may be accomplished by applying a threshold upon the ratings of the individual programs that belong to the recommended content cluster.

-5.3.2 The Content Adaptation Unit
+5.3.2 The content adaptation unit

 The content adaptation is of major importance for the efficient presentation of multimedia content [23].
-Herein, content adaptation is performed by using a number of inference rules.
-To design the set of rules, the Digital Items are stored in three abstraction levels.
-The first level stores the original multimedia object and its respective locators, which include all information required to download the object (e.g. the path, etc).
-The second level includes the descriptions of the object, which mainly concern the type of the content (i.e. audio file, video file, image file, etc.).
-Finally, the third level includes all the sub-elements of the digital item.
-An example of the three abstraction levels is depicted in Figure 10.
+Content adaptation is performed by using a number of inference rules.
+To design the set of rules, the Digital Items are stored according to three abstraction levels.
+The first level stores the original multimedia object and its respective locators, which include all information required to download the object (e.g., the path, etc.).
+The second level includes the descriptions of the object, which mainly concern the type of the content (e.g., audio file, video file, image file, etc.).
+Finally, the third level includes all the subelements of the digital item.
+An example of the three abstraction levels is depicted in Fig. 10.